Introduction to decision making

 ## Business decision-making

-Organizational decision-making includes deciding what activities to do today, such as whether to focus on current tasks such as confirmed orders, or building your production capacity, such as marketing, sales related activities.
+Organizational decision-making includes choosing what to do today, such as whether to focus on current tasks such as confirmed orders, or building your production capacity, such as marketing, and sales.
+It is also about how and when to change from one activity to another.

 ![[organizational decision making.png]]